Code-Institute-Submissions/Max_Fitness_MS_4/README.md

 # Max Fitnesss

-Max Fitness is a fitness subscription application, an e-commerce website. \
+Max Fitness is a fitness subscription application, and an e-commerce website. \
 It is an active community built around a product, based on subscription and individual payment models.\
 Within the extent of offers such as nutrition and exercise plans, Max Fitness also offers a gym membership plan to all of its potential customers.

+Some of the main functionalities of this website are:
+    - Search Bar.
+    - Register option.
+    - Login option.
+    - Logout option.
+    - Save orders and checkout information to your profile account.
+    - Post comments or if blogs that you and other users of the website can see.

 ![Site Logo](/readme_resources/img_readme/logo.jpg)